Corporate vs. Personal Ownership of Life Insurance

 Where an individual is a shareholder in a company, the question often arises as to whether it is better to own the policy personally or in the company.
 The answer to this question depends on the the client’s fact situation, including what the purpose is for the insurance.
 The major reasons that factor into the personal vs. corporate ownership decision include:

-It is not advisable to own a policy in a corporation where the theis the insured's estate or his/her spouse.
+It is not advisable to own a policy in a corporation where the the beneficiary is the insured’s estate or his/her spouse.
 This approach would result in a taxable benefit for the shareholder.
-As well, if the company is heavily leveraged or subject to other forms or financial or litigation risk, it might be advisable to hold the policy personally or through a .
+As well, if the company is heavily leveraged or subject to other forms or financial or litigation risk, it might be advisable to hold the policy personally or through a holding company.

 The following sections provide more information about the benefits involved with personal vs. corporate ownership of life insurance.
 It is meant to help you understand why you would consider each option, and which one may be right for you: